Matuschka

-Matuschka, birth name Joanne Motichka (born March 19, 1954) is a New York City photographer, artist, author, activist, and model.
+Joanne Motichka (born 19 March 1954), known professionally as Matuschka, is an American photographer, artist, author, activist, and model.
 Her self-portrait on the Sunday cover of New York Times magazine in 1993 was chosen by LIFE for a special edition entitled 100 Photographs that Changed the World published in 2003 and again in 2011.
-The artist has been nominated for many awards, including a Pulitzer Prize, and has received dozens of citations, honors, and distinctions for her photographic works and activism since the early 90s.
+The artist has been nominated for many awards, including a Pulitzer Prize, and has received dozens of citations, honors, and distinctions for her photographic works, and activism since the early 1990s.
 In 2012 Matuschka appeared in Rose Hartman's book Incomparable Women of Style, and in 2011 John Loengard included her in his monograph: The Age of Silver: Encounters with Great Photographers.

-Early life: 1954–1970
+Early life

-Matuschka was born in Newton, New Jersey, where she and her older sibling survived physical abuse by their father, a policeman at the George Washington Bridge.
-As a child she constantly drew, and by 9 was making homemade greeting cards and selling them door-to-door.
-Her first job at 12, was boxing danishes in a bakery where she earned 50 cents an hour.
+Matuschka was born in Newton, New Jersey to a policeman at the George Washington Bridge and a mother, who was a farm hand from Allamuchy, New Jersey.

+In 1968, when Matuschka was 13, her mother died of breast cancer.

-When her mother, a farm hand from Allamuchy, New Jersey, died of breast cancer in 1968, Matuschka ran away from home, changed her name to “Lisa Cross” and began working as a cocktail waitress in Far Rockaway, New York.
-Her father put a warrant out for her arrest but his 14-year-old daughter was never found.
-A year later “Lisa Cross” returned to New Jersey, became a ward of the State of New Jersey and was placed in Bergen County Juvenile Detention Center in Paramus, New Jersey.
-Shortly thereafter, she was transferred into foster care.
+Six months after her Mother's death, Matuschka ran away from home, changed her name to “Lisa Cross” and began working as a cocktail waitress in Far Rockaway, New York.
+A year later "Lisa Cross" returned to New Jersey, became a ward of the State of New Jersey and was placed in foster care.

 In 1970, Matuschka, 15, was adopted by the Marco family of Paramus, New Jersey.
-Anton Marco was an opera singer who toured Europe with Marlene Dietrich during the World War II, and later appeared in Woody Allen's film Zelig.
+Anton Marco was an opera singer who toured Europe with Marlene Dietrich during the World War II, appeared in Woody Allen's film Zelig. and later gave Matuschka singing lessons in his music salon.
 His wife, Mourine Marco—a Special Ed teacher—recognized Matuschka's raw talent and enrolled her in art classes, provided books from the local library, and suggested she become a life-sketching model.
 Mrs. Marco also urged her to visit museums and galleries in New York City, encouraged her to keep a journal, write poetry, document her dreams, and scribe her memoirs.

 That same summer, Matuschka and her foster sister went skinny dipping in Mahwah, New Jersey where they had a chance encounter with a photographer.
 An unexpected shoot followed and the pictures taken that day of Matuschka, began her modeling and photography career simultaneously at age 16.

 Although Mrs. Marco and Matuschka would share a special relationship until the elder's death in 2005, Matuschka would go on to live in three more foster homes before the Bureau of Children's Services made a decision to send her to Windsor Mountain School, a boarding school located in Lenox Massachusetts in 1971.